-The innovative final event of the ‘Societal Impact through Entrepreneurship’ course brings together students, social entrepreneurs, start-up advisors and people interested in impact on 31 May 2024 at Jupiter in Hamburg and is supported by Startup Port.
+The innovative final event of the “Societal Impact through Entrepreneurship” course brings together students, social entrepreneurs, start-up advisors and people interested in impact on May 31, 2024 at Jupiter in Hamburg and is supported by Startup Port.
 As part of a get-together of the social entrepreneurship scene, six teams will present their forward-looking ideas for regenerative business models that were developed during the course: Over a period of two months, they then intensively explored entrepreneurial mindset, social challenges, idea development and business model innovation in order to bring about positive social change.
-Under the direction of Prof Dr Jana-Michaela Timm, the pilot format combines theory with practice to inspire the next generation of change-makers – we asked her five questions.
+Under the direction of Prof. Dr. Jana-Michaela Timm, the pilot format combines theory with practice to inspire the next generation of change makers – we asked her five questions.

 -